Bestselling Authors, Top Editors and Literary Agents

 Kelly, President of Andrea Brown Literary Agency, represents illustrators and writers for all age groups and formats within children's literature (picture books, middle grade, chapter book, YA, and graphic novels).

-Right now in YA, Kelly is interested in finding a sophisticated novel that examines social issues in a fresh way, or something that taps into her sci-fi, magic and fantasy nerdiness.
+Kelly loves sophisticated YA novels that examine social issues in fresh ways, and is also a sucker for things with a little magic and fantasy.
 In MG, she tends toward emotional, family-centered stories.
-She likes unique, clever picture books with emotional layers that reflect the challenges and conflicts 0-7 year olds face even if told from the perspective of a family of robots or mice.
-Kelly is a passionate graphic novel fan and excited about taking on new graphic novel creators.
+She likes unique, clever picture books with emotional layers that reflect the challenges and conflicts 0-7 year olds face.
+Kelly is a passionate graphic novel fan.
 She loves humorous and/or fantastical adventures for a juvenile audience or personal, layered stories for older teen audiences.
-While her bar is high for nonfiction, she's particularly interested in projects focused on minority historical figures.
 She is also always on the lookout for dynamic illustrators, whether they're writing their own books or interested in illustrating other people's.

 Jennifer Laughran